LodestoneHQ/lodestone/README.md

 docker-compose -f docker-compose.dev.yml up --force-recreate --build

 # and the following in a different terminal
+cd web/frontend
-cd web/frontend && ng serve --configuration=dev
+ng run serve
 ```

 Place your documents in the `/data/storage/documents` directory, and the Filesystem Collector should automatically start processing them.

-If you would like some test documents to play with safely, you can take a look at the [AnalogJ/lodestone-test-docs](https://github.com/AnalogJ/lodestone-test-docs)
+If you would like some test documents to play with safely, you can take a look at the [LodesoneHQ/lodestone-test-docs](https://github.com/LodestoneHQ/lodestone-test-docs)
 repository.

 `find . -exec touch {} \;`